 It’s true that social media can have a negative impact on your self-esteem or mental health.
 So whether you’re upset by “Debbie Downer” who is always complaining and posting negative things, or the person who brags about how great their life is all the time – if they make you feel bad, unfriend them.
 Both types are just trying to get attention.
 This might also include those “Lovey-Dovey” couples who constantly post about how much in love they are and everything is roses.
 Great.
-It doesn’t mean Facebook users need a reminder every day, especially if they’re single.
+It doesn’t mean everyone else needs a reminder every day, especially if they’re single.
 Seriously, if you ever find yourself feeling worse about yourself or your life because of someone you are following on social media, unfriend them immediately.
 It will be better for your sanity.
 Life is hard enough without inviting grief into your personal space.
-This would obviously include anyone who is bullying you.
+This would obviously include anyone who is bullying you, too.

 7. The Total Fake